susanagburgos/Patton_Gomez_CSCI2270_FinalProject/README.md

 # Patton_Gomez_CSCI2270_FinalProject

 Project Summary:
   We created a library searching method where we can look for books in a variety of different genres.
 We are using two different kinds of data structures; Binary Seach Trees and Linked Lists to model an online book store.
 We used the BST to create our collection of "book" nodes that the user will be picking from.
 The linked list will be used to create a "shopping cart" where the books that the user chooses from the store will be stored until check-out time.
 Users can search our bookstore for the book titles they desire and will be able to add to their "shopping cart" if they want to buy the book.
-At the end of the purchase once they choose to check-out we will provide them with their total and a summary of their
+At the end of the purchase once they choose to check-out we will provide them with their total and a summary of their purchases.

 How to Run:
   The user will be presented with a main menu with 6 different options to choose from.